Hello there!

 ×

 Automate access to critical resources, and safeguard networks via selective root privilege sharing.
-Streamline provisioning, minimize risks for control, and boost security with PAM – your Linux/Unix gateway.
+Streamline provisioning, minimize risks for control, and boost security with Privileged Access Management – your Unix/Linux gateway.

-Managing privilege elevation for specific tasks and commands using Root Access Control.
+Manage privileged access for tasks and commands with Root Access Control.

-Implementing PAM solutions empowers admins to finely control privileged access on Linux/Unix systems.
+Implementing PAM solutions empowers admins to finely control privileged access on Unix/Linux systems.

 Secure Account Onboarding

 Seamlessly add enterprise Linux endpoints regularly.
-The platform centralizes storage, boosts accessibility, and enhances visibility in complex Linux/Unix networks.
+The platform centralizes storage, boosts accessibility, and enhances visibility in complex Unix/Linux networks.
 Hierarchical organization ensures easy management and control aligned with organizational requirements.

 Automated Remote Password Reset